mateuszokroj1/Numerics.Native/README.md

 ## Build

 1. Open Bash/Terminal/PowerShell and go to directory, where Git repo is located.
-2. Prepare cache files with CMake: `cmake --preset "x64-Debug"`.
+2. Prepare cache files with CMake: `cmake --preset "x64-default"`.
+3. Go to `out/build` dir.
-3. Build your project: `cmake --build`.
+4. Build your project: `cmake --build .`.

-The final object is a dynamic library compatible with the operating system that built the project.
+The final objects are:
+* Numerics.Native.dll shared library
+* Numerics.Native.h import header
+* Numerics_Native_Export.h export header
+* Numerics.Native.lib import symbols for linkage to your project

+## Test

+After build you can go to `out/build` dir and run `ctest .`.